dmbarbour/glas/glas-src/language-tt/README.md

 ## Comments

 The text tree format proposes a lightweight convention for comments: any entry whose label starts with '#' should be interpreted as a comment or annotation or metadata.
 This includes '#author', '#date', and so on.
 These entries are left accessible for post-processing, but should be understood as providing or supporting context without influence on meaning.

+*Aside:* It is feasible to use escapes to indicate comments, perhaps labels starting with '\\'.
+But I'm currently avoiding this because it's often useful to process comments in some way.